hanzy1110/BayesianModelSelection/README.md

 Bayesian model selection for Oxidation Kinetics modelling Install requirements in a python enviroment using pip install -r requirements.txt

-Milestones:
+Milestones completed:
 - Implemented Inference for diferent models
 - Posterior Predictive plots for every model
 - Results in the IPython Notebook!

-TODO:
-- Compute Bayes factor for every model
+- Compute BIC and logLikelihood for every model
+- Estimate ELPD using WAIC and compare each model
+- Extend the analysis to the whole dataset

+TODO
-- Perform model Selection
+- Perform data sanitation/normalizing
-- Use WAIC or other methodology?
+- Maybe implement a different statistical model?